 beside the North Fork of the Virgin River, above the start of the confined part of the canyon - this track is an extension of the road used to reach Orderville Canyon

 , and may be impassable during periods of wet weather.
 The distance between the two starting points of the Narrows hike is about 15 miles.

-Permit: Regulations for backcountry travel in Zion National Park are becoming ever more restrictive, but still no permit is required for day trips up the Narrows, just a standard $25 (2012) park entry fee.
-However, for all overnight or through trips a permit is needed, which from 2004 has been 1-2 people: $10, 3-7 people: $15, 8-12 people: $20.
+Regulations for backcountry travel in Zion National Park are becoming ever more restrictive, but still no permit is required for day trips up the Narrows, just a standard $30 (2023) park entry fee.
+However, for all overnight or through trips a permit is needed, currently 1-2 people: $15, 3-7 people: $20, 8-12 people: $25.
 Some of these are issued in limited numbers the day before travel, subject to a favorable weather forecast, while others can be reserved in advance.
 Permits are only issued if the river flow is less than 120 cfs.
 No groups larger than 12 are allowed in the Narrows, or anywhere else in the Zion backcountry.

 the gorge since one of the deepest parts of the river is only 100 yards up from the end of the paved trail and so far fewer progress beyond this point.
 There are many sand banks and boulders at the edges of the canyon allowing for some walking on land but at least half the hike involves wading and on occasions even swimming through the river.
 This is not practical in winter but fine during warmer months, when the water temperature is generally high enough for hikers not to feel cold even when wet from head to foot, if they keep moving.